paceaux/McSandy/README.md

 ## Upcoming Features ##
  + add external JS/CSS (will require offline validation to make sure that it'll work if no internet)
- + Export to File (download a project to a single file, or download a particular asset)
  + editor validation
  + last project-restore